-The pdarray class
+The pdarray class¶

 Just as the backbone of NumPy is the ndarray, the backbone of arkouda is an array class called pdarray.
 And just as the ndarray object is a Python wrapper for C-style data with C and Fortran methods, the pdarray object is a Python wrapper for distributed data with parallel methods written in Chapel.
 The API of pdarray is similar, but not identical, to that of ndarray.

-class arkouda.pdarray(name, mydtype, size, ndim, shape, itemsize, max_bits=None)[source]
+- class arkouda.pdarray(name, mydtype, size, ndim, shape, itemsize, max_bits=None)[source]

 The basic arkouda array class.
-This class contains only the attributies of the array; the data resides on the arkouda server.
+This class contains only the attributes of the array; the data resides on the arkouda server.
 When a server operation results in a new array, arkouda will create a pdarray instance that points to the array data on the server.
 As such, the user should not initialize pdarray instances directly.

-name
+- name

 The server-side identifier for the array

-Type:
+- Type:

-dtype
+- dtype

-The element type of the array
+The element dtype of the array

-Type:
+- Type:

-size
+- size

 The number of elements in the array

-Type:
+- Type:

-ndim
+- ndim

-The rank of the array (currently only rank 1 arrays supported)
+The rank of the array

-Type:
+- Type:

-shape
+- shape

-Type:
+- Type:

-itemsize
+- itemsize

 The size in bytes of each element

-Type:
+- Type:

-Data Type
+Data Type¶

 Currently, pdarray supports three user-facing data types (strings are exposed via a separate class, see Strings in Arkouda):